-In fiscal year 2018, Deutsche Hypo also provided training in the classic occupation of bank clerk.
+In fiscal year 2019, Deutsche Hypo also provided training in the classic occupation of bank clerk.
 Additionally, this offer was enhanced with the international Bachelor of Arts (B.A.) and the Bachelor of Science (B.Sc.) courses of study, which are offered in cooperation with the Leibniz FH School of Business.
-The Bank had 14 trainees and work-study students in the reporting year.
-As a result of the modified joint training venture with the NORD/LB, the trainees who started their training in 2017 and 2018 form a uniform cohort across the Group along with the NORD/LB trainees.
+The Bank had 11 trainees and work-study students in the reporting year.
+As a result of the modified joint training venture with the NORD/LB, the trainees form a uniform cohort across the Group along with the NORD/LB trainees.
 Additionally, the joint training venture in the Group gave trainees of NORD/LB the opportunity to work in real estate banking at Deutsche Hypo in Hanover.
 Conversely, trainees from Deutsche Hypo were able to sit in on different departments at NORD/LB.
-Further, our trainees availed themselves of the Group's wide offer of examination preparations and seminars.
+Further, our trainees availed themselves of the Group's wide offer of examination preparations and seminars

 Deutsche Hypo also gives interested students the chance to complete internships at Deutsche Hypo, providing them with their first insight into the workings of a real estate and Pfandbrief bank.
-In the year under review, a total of 17 internships were offered.
+In the year under review, a total of 9 internships were offered.